NataniReishka/se_project_aroundtheus/README.md

 ## Video Link

-In the [video]() I explain some of what I had during this project and how it works.
+In this [video](https://drive.google.com/file/d/1pKBZODRVyR4YwgJ_RxUEruD_kZSBkVwG/view?usp=drive_link) I explain some of what I had done during this project and how it works.

 ## Plans on improving the project

 1. Applying media queries for better formatting on tablets
 2. Improve the quality of understanding and explanation in the video
+3. Make the display have better reactive properties to various screen sizes